Melbourne is a city famous for its nooks and crannies. From a bar inside a wardrobe to an underground cheese cellar

 The underground cheese cellar

 If you’re seeking gourmet goodness, follow Spring Street Grocer’s old neon cheese sign down a spiral staircase.
 Behold!
 A white-tiled basement temple of cheese, sourced seasonally from around the world and sold at optimal ripeness.
 From brie to blue, your heart’s desire awaits at Spring Street Cheese Cellar.

 Carlton’s hidden coffee roaster

 In a hidden alley behind a petrol station, Vertue Coffee Roasters used to have a name even more obscure than its location.
-Inspired by a handbill promoting London’s first coffee house, which opened in 1652, this business takes coffee seriously.
-A micro roaster, cafe, kitchen and retailer, it’s well worth hunting out.
+Inspired by a handbill promoting London’s first coffee house, which opened in 1652, it began as The Vertue Of The Coffee Drink.
+A micro roaster, cafe, kitchen and retailer, they take their coffee very seriously.

 The car park from Mad Max

 A couple of blocks away at the University of Melbourne, explore the carpark hidden under the vast South Lawn.
 Built in the early 1970s, its network of pillars is like an orderly forest of giant concrete mushrooms.
 An amazing architectural feat, this totally instagrammable space was a location for the original Mad Max movie.